electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-10. Create a new factory firmware build, run it and start logging.
+10. Create a new fixture firmware build, run it and start logging.

 ```
 > impt build run --log